-In the interactive public discussion following the publication of a paper in Atmospheric Measurement Techniques Discussions (AMTD), the following types of interactive comments can be submitted for immediate non-peer-reviewed publication alongside the discussion paper:
+In the interactive public discussion, the following types of interactive comments can be submitted for immediate non-peer-reviewed publication alongside the preprint (manuscript in discussion):

-Short comments (SCs) can be posted by any registered member of the scientific community (free online registration).
-Such comments are attributed, i.e. published under the name of the commentator.
+- Community comments (CCs) can be posted by any registered member of the scientific community (free online registration).
+Such comments are attributed, i.e. posted under the name of the commenter.

-Referee comments (RCs) can only be posted by the referees involved in the peer review of the discussion paper.
+- Referee comments (RCs) can only be posted by the referees involved in the peer review of the manuscript in discussion.
 They can be anonymous or attributed (according to the referee's preference).

-Editor comments (ECs) can only be posted by the associate editor of the discussion paper.
+- Editor comments (ECs) can only be posted by the editor of the manuscript in discussion.

-Comments can be composed by using either plain text or LaTeX formatting.
-Complex content without LaTeX commands can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
-In both cases, figures can directly be included in the comment.
+All comments receive a DOI and are fully citable and archived.
+Comments can be composed by using the WYSIWYG editor for HTML content.
+More complex content can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
+Figures can directly be included in the comment.